 Still, this work shouldn’t be left to musicologists.
 Scholars of Daoism are still the right people for the job—as long as they make an effort to achieve basic literacy (if that’s the word) in the soundscape, and modern ethnographic enquiry.
 As in south China, which is much better covered, once one begins joining up the dots on the map, one hopes to learn more about the empty spaces.

 Buddhist ritual is very much a subsidiary topic.
-Among the pages above, so far I’ve given sketchy introductions to Ekou (central Shanxi), Zuoyun (north Shanxi), Yangxian (south Shaanxi), and Buddhist ritual of Chengde (Hebei).
-It features often in the articles on the Hebei plain; and yet others can be found via the Buddhism tag in the sidebar.
+Among the pages above, so far I’ve given sketchy introductions to Ekou (central Shanxi), Zuoyun (north Shanxi), Yangxian (south Shaanxi), Buddhist ritual of Chengde (Hebei) and Tianjin.
+It features often in my articles on the Hebei plain; and yet others can be found via the Buddhism tag in the sidebar.